 Warren Buffett says, “If you aren’t thinking about owning a stock for 10 years, don’t even think about owning it for 10 minutes.”

-The biggest advantage investors gain by holding stocks for such long periods is the advantages of dividends, stock splits, and most importantly dramatic rise in stock’s price levels as the underlying business (of that stock) grows profitably over the years.
+The biggest advantage investors gain by holding stocks for such long periods is the advantages of dividends, and stock splits.

 Warren Buffet, the legendary value investor that every investor looks up to created wealth for himself by investing in good stocks and holding them for a long period of time.

-What you are seeing in that picture is the power of compounding at play, which is at the core of value investing.
+What you see in that picture is the power of compounding at play, which is at the core of value investing.
 When you hold stocks for long periods of time, it results in exponential growth creating huge wealth.

 There are thousands of stocks listed on BSE and NSE and it’s almost impossible to investigate each and every one of them by going through their entire financial information.